vsmid/rudimentary/README.md

 You can also execute application by running either `run.sh` or `debug.sh` script found in the root of the generated project.
 Debug listens on port 1044 by default in case you want to attach debugger.
 8. Using default values, `curl http://localhost:8888/helloWorldEndpoint` should return **null** or new value set by you as a response.

-*Full script for the first time project creation - (copy & paste to terminal)*
+*Full script for the first time project creation and startup - (copy & paste to terminal)*
 ```script
 git clone https://github.com/vsmid/rudimentary.git
 cd ./rudimentary